tolgadurak/credit-module-challenge/README.md

 There are several ways to build Spring Boot modules.
 The traditional way is to use embedded gradlew scripts which use gradle build system.
-Depending on platform run the following commands.
+Depending on platform, you can run the following commands.
+Please make sure you are on the root directory of project.

 ### Windows
-You need to go each module directory to run separately.

 ```
 .\gradlew.bat --no-daemon -p config-server clean build
 .\gradlew.bat --no-daemon -p loan-api clean build
 ```

 ### Linux or macOS
-You need to go each module directory to run separately.

 ```
 sh gradlew --no-daemon -p config-server clean build
 sh gradlew --no-daemon -p loan-api clean build